nickdrummond/star-wars-ontology/docs/benefits.md

 Assertions must be consistent with the rest of the model.

-A reasoner lets us test this.

-eg There can be no individual Female [Crolute](http://star-wars-ontology.herokuapp.com/classes/-647403693/) as all of the species are Male
+eg There can be no individual Female [Crolute](http://star-wars-ontology.herokuapp.com/classes/-647403693/) as all of the species are Male.

+The reasoner lets us [prove this](http://star-wars-ontology.herokuapp.com/dlquery/?expression=Crolute+and+%28gender+some+Female%29&syntax=man&query=equivalents).

+    Crolute and (gender some Female)

+Equivalent to owl:Nothing, which is the empty set - ie no individuals could be a member of this class.

 If we created a Female Crolute, it would make the ontology inconsistent.